t-siri/portfolio-2021/_pages/work/kindred-client.md

 {% contentfor outcome %}
-Once we have prototyped, the developers started the frontend development and I customised the styling using <a href="work-harmony">Harmony's</a> Library.
+When we prototyped, the developers started the frontend development and I customised the styling using <a href="work-harmony">Harmony's</a> Library.
 I styled using SCSS and with Harmony's pre-defined styles I was able to accomplish these customisations rapidly.

-Our client portal for Kindred has been designed for Kindred's clients to view property and enquire about them dynamically.
+Our client portal for Kindred had been designed for Kindred's clients to view property and enquire about them dynamically.

-Our client portal allowed for users to view properties and chat with a Kindred agent to further build their relationship with Kindred and accomplish their property goals.
+Our client portal allowed users to view properties and chat with a Kindred agent to further build their relationship with Kindred and accomplish their property goals.
 {% endcontentfor %}